wp-plugins/sort-query-by-post-in/readme.txt

 That will retrieve posts with IDs 20, 10, and 106 in that order!

 == Changelog ==

+= 1.2.1 =
+* Dropped support for WordPress pre-3.0 (even lighter!)

 = 1.2 =
 * Slightly more careful conditional check for sorting by `post__in`

+== Upgrade Notice ==

+= 1.2.1 =
+Do not upgrade if you're using a version of WordPress older than 3.0; support for pre-3.0 has been dropped.